CPBPG/TorchNISE/README.md

 - Noise generation following spectral densities, to generate time dependent Hamiltonians.

-- Thermal corrections - TNISE and MLNISE: Documentation and Code on how to train and use MLNISE will follow soon.
+- Thermal corrections - TNISE and MLNISE:

+- Training for MLNISE corrections.

+- Generation of training data sets with pyheom (pyheom installation required, tested with https://github.com/tatsushi-ikeda/pyheom, version 1.0.0a2)

 - Averaging - Different Averaging procedures for the thermalized variants as described in "Spectral Densities, Structured Noise and Ensemble Averaging within Open
 Quantum Dynamics".